Skip to main content

 Current Cybersecurity Threats in the Automotive Industry

 Automotive cyber security is crucial for ensuring the safety and privacy of vehicle users in the face of growing targeted remote-control threats and data breaches.
 In a recent discovery, a critical vulnerability in Hyundai and Genesis vehicles allowed attackers to remotely control various car functions, including vehicle lock systems, engine functions, horns, and more.
 Yuga Labs staff security engineer Sam Curry and a team of researchers identified this vulnerability.
-This Automotive Cyber-attack was initiated with just an email address using a Python proof-of-concept script, highlighting potential security weaknesses in modern vehicle apps and communication protocols.
+This Automotive Cyber security attack was initiated with just an email address using a Python proof-of-concept script, highlighting potential security vulnerabilities in modern vehicle apps and communication protocols that attackers can exploit.
 The issue was reported to Hyundai and subsequently fixed as part of a coordinated vulnerability disclosure program.

-Also, in a recent hacking competition, a French cybersecurity company, Synactiv, breached the infotainment system of a Tesla Model 3 within three minutes.
-Most importantly, they gained access to the vehicle’s infotainment and gateway systems, even managing to replace the logo.
-The team managed to gain access to the car through an Ethernet network, enabling them to unlock the vehicle’s doors while it was in motion.
+Infotainment systems are a common target for cyberattacks in connected vehicles, as they are integrated with other electronic features such as GPS and wireless connectivity.
+In a recent hacking competition, a French cybersecurity company, Synactiv, breached the infotainment system of a Tesla Model 3 within three minutes.
+Most importantly, the attackers gained unauthorized access to the vehicle’s infotainment and gateway systems, even managing to replace the logo.
+This breach demonstrated how unauthorized access to the vehicle’s systems can lead to control over critical functions, such as unlocking the vehicle’s doors while it was in motion.
 Tesla’s security team confirmed the hack, and the automaker plans to release a patch via an over-the-air update.

 Common Security Attacks on Automotive Systems